jeremyherbert/python-polyglot-turtle/README.md

 1. The maximum value the DAC will accept (2^(N-1) for an N bit DAC)
 2. The maximum voltage that the DAC is able to output

 Using those two pieces of information, one can calculate the DAC value to use to generate a specific output voltage using the `dac_set` function.
 The first argument of the `dac_set` function is the GPIO number of the pin to use, and the second argument is the DAC value as an integer.
-Note that the result of any calculations must be converted to an integer
+Note that the result of any calculations must be converted to an integer before passing it to the `dac_set` function.

-The output will be limited by the resolution and performance of the DAC in the device.
+Please note that the output will be limited by the resolution and performance of the DAC in the device.

 ### ADC